Muirfield golf club allows female members in historic vote

 The result of last May's vote caused a storm, with Scotland's First Minister Nicola Sturgeon calling the decision "indefensible."

-In response to Tuesday's announcement, Sturgeon tweeted: "Well done, Muirfield -- decision to admit women members emphatic and the right one.
+Responding to Tuesday's announcement, Sturgeon tweeted: "Well done, Muirfield -- decision to admit women members emphatic and the right one.
 Look forward to seeing you host the Open again in future."

-Club captain Henry Fairweather said 498 votes had returned in favor of overturning the club's male-only stance, with 123 votes against.
+With a two-thirds majority needed to overturn the club's male-only stance, club captain Henry Fairweather said 498 votes had been returned in favor of admitting women, with 123 votes against.

 "We look forward to welcoming women as members who will enjoy, and benefit, from the great traditions and friendly spirit of this remarkable club," said Fairweather.

-Muirfield, which is home to the Honourable Company of Edinburgh Golfers, hosted the last of its 16 Open Championships in 2013 when America's Phil Mickelson lifted the famous Claret Jug.
+Muirfield, home to the Honourable Company of Edinburgh Golfers, hosted the last of its 16 Open Championships in 2013, when America's Phil Mickelson lifted the famous Claret Jug.

 Martin Slumbers, chief executive of the R&A, said: "It is extremely important for us in staging one of the world's great sporting events that women can become members of all our host clubs.